 “I think it is important to have people in Jefferson City who understand what it is like to be a business owner,” she said.
 “We need people there who have worked within a budget, have paid expenses including payroll taxes, who have dealt with the regulations, and who understands what it is like to be a business owner in today’s world.
 We need someone who understands that when things get tight, we don’t just keep spending or take on a huge debt.
 You must continue to look for ways to balance the budget and cut expenses.”

-Sommer was elected in 2008, 2010 and then again in 2012 to serve on the St Charles County Republican Central Committee.
+Sommer was elected in 2008 to serve on the St Charles County Republican Central Committee and continues to be a part of this Elected Committee.
 You do not have to worry about Chrissy Sommer staying behind the scenes.
 She believes that in order to be a benefit to society you must be involved.
 “I don’t just sit on the sidelines but like to take a more active approach in life” Sommer said.
 “My friends and family, including my husband and children, are excited that I have decided to seek office.
 And what a better motivator than having your own children backing you as you do something to protect their future.”

 Sommer’s family has a long and rich tradition of public and community service.
 Her late grandfather ran for Congress back in the early 70’s which inspired her to take an interest in her country.
 Her husband, Mike, currently serves on the Francis Howell Board of Education as well as numerous other community and civic organizations.